Azpect3120/AuthenticationServer/README.md

 - DONE: Return errors when a client trys to request users from an app that doesn't exist
 - DONE: Basic error handling, right now nothing really happens: FIX THAT
 - DONE: convert all JSON keys to lowercase
+- DONE: Convert routes to be concurrent
-- WIP: Convert routes to be concurrent
+- WIP: Convert all functions to be concurrent
+- WIP: Do not allow duplicate username in applications

 New Routes: